izzyacademy/MassiveData-Course-Resources/Notes/Tools-Setup.md

 - Node.js 14.15 or later
 - Node Package Manager (npm) 6.14.8 or later
 - Angular CLI 11.0.2 or later
+- A Web Browser (Google Chrome or Microsoft Edge)

 ### Git